ANDOVER, England, September 16, 2011 /PRNewswire/ --

 Notes to Editor

-- The Simplyhealth report: Are we an instant health generation?
-Together with case studies and a spokesperson from Simplyhealth are available upon request
+- The Simplyhealth report: Are we an instant health generation? as well as interviews with a Simplyhealth spokesperson and case studies are available upon request

 - The research for the Simplyhealth report: Are we an instant health generation? was carried out online by YouGov between 26 July 2011 - 28 July 2011.
 It surveyed 5,097 UK adults aged over 18 and the results are weighted to the profile of the UK's working population.
 All research conducted adheres to the MRS Codes of Conduct (2010) in the UK and ICC/ESOMAR World Research Guidelines